nekosantk/Appmo/README.md

  All API Keys stored in .env files

  # Installation
- Go to Firebase > New Project > Android Project > Download google-services.json
+ Go to Firebase > New Project > Android Project > Download google-services.json<br>
- Place google-services.json in Appmo/android/app/
+ Place google-services.json in Appmo/android/app/<br>
- Go to Google Credentials > Credentials > Service Key > Copy into clipboard Rename sample.env file to .env and populate the values in the file
+ Go to Google Credentials > Credentials > Service Key > Copy into clipboard<br>
+ Rename sample.env file to .env and populate the values in the file<br>

  cd Appmo<br>
  yarn install<br>